Castle of Pinhel

 The Castle of Pinhel (Castelo de Pinhel) is a Portuguese castle in the civil parish of Pinhel, in the municipality of Pinhel, central-eastern district of Guarda.

+Importance

 It has been listed as a Monumento Nacional National monument since 1950.
 Located in historic Pinhel, often known as Cidade Falcão, on a hill (overlooking the Côa river and Marofa mountain), it is one of the more important castles along the Côa river Valley.